The reimbursable agreement between USDA and SSA outlines the roles and responsibilities

 application forms and informational materials.

-IMPORTANT: Every FO must have application forms and literature about SNAP available for the public at all times.
+Every FO must have application forms and literature about SNAP available for the public

-In addition, the FOs accept and help applicants complete SNAP applications.
-For more
+In addition, FOs accept and help applicants complete SNAP applications.
+For more information,

 a.
 FO management responsibilities